 This may seem like an extravagance.
 But when you bake as often as I do, and in ever-increasing quantity, this dough retarder1 has gradually elevated to necessity.
 The actual physical space was one motivator but I've also yearned for the ability to experiment with warmer proof temperatures (45ºF and above) to test the effect on the resting dough overnight.
 If you've read my posts for a while now you'll know that I typically push bulk fermentation pretty far and/or I'll leave the dough out, in shape, for some period of time before retarding in the fridge at 39ºF.
 This, in effect, helps further the fermentation in the dough but in a different way due to the warm ambient temperature, whereas proofing at a cooler temperature, say 50ºF, has the effect of slowing yeast activity in relation to bacteria activity (more on this below).
 These varying proof temperatures, warmer than a typical household fridge but cooler than ambient temperatures, are something I've wanted to test and experiment with for some time now.

-Prior to construction I considered many other options for controlling my overnight proof temperature: buy a small wine fridge, search Craigslist for a used refrigerator, purchase a small, professional dough retarder and of course, just continue to use the family fridge.
-After researching, planning and plotting, I stumbled on several home beer brewer’s forums and realized the tools used to precisely control brewing temperatures could also be used for controlling dough proofing temperatures.
+Prior to construction, I considered many other options for controlling my overnight proof temperature: buy a small wine fridge, search Craigslist for a used refrigerator, purchase a small, professional dough retarder and of course, just continue to use the family fridge.
+After researching, planning and plotting, I stumbled on several home beer brewer’s forums and realized the tools used to accurately control brewing temperatures could also be used for controlling dough proofing temperatures.
 Inspired, I picked up a positively reviewed digital thermostat controller, an upright freezer, and a few other small items and began construction.